locationtech/geomesa/docs/user/installation_and_configuration.rst

-    If you are running the tools on a system without Accumulo installed and configured, the ``install-hadoop-accumulo.sh`` script in the ``bin`` directory may be used to download the needed Hadoop/Accumulo JARs into the ``lib`` directory.
+    If you are running the tools on a system without Accumulo installed and configured, the ``install-hadoop-accumulo.sh`` script in the ``bin`` directory may be used to download the needed Hadoop/Accumulo JARs into the ``lib/common`` directory.
 You should edit this script to match the versions used by your installation.

 Due to licensing restrictions, dependencies for shape file support and raster